arafatm/arafatm.github.io/_articles/career/the-cut-questions-to-ask-in-interview.md

 happier if you know what you’re signing up for, and aren’t unpleasantly surprised after you start.

-## 8. “What do you like about working here?”
+## What do you like about working here?

 You can learn a lot by the way people respond to this question.
 People who genuinely enjoy their jobs and the company will usually have several things they can tell you that they like about working there and will usually sound sincere.
-But if you get a blank stare or a long silence before your interviewer answers, or the answer is something like “the paycheck,” consider that a red flag.
+But if you get a blank stare or a long silence before your interviewer answers, or the answer is something like "the paycheck," consider that a red flag.

-## 9. Ask the question you really care about.
+## Ask the question you really care about.

 Sometimes people use their turn to ask questions in an interview solely as an additional chance to try to impress their interviewer — asking questions